Discrimination and Sexual Harassment Lawyers Battling Retaliation in the Workplace for Over 25 Years

-An adverse employment action can take many forms but the most common is termination.
-Nevertheless, all of the following examples may be considered adverse employment actions:
+Workplace retaliation comes from adverse employment actions.
+These actions can take many forms.
+However, the most common form is wrongful termination.
+Nevertheless, the law may consider all the following examples of adverse employment actions or workplace retaliation:

 - Firing or termination

 - A decrease in hours usually worked within a given pay period.

 - Transfer to positions for which you are not qualified

 Contact an employment discrimination lawyer to learn more about your rights regarding workplace retaliation.